Reading time: 13 min.

 Why is my hair falling out?

-There can be multiple conditions which could be responsible for your hair falling out.
+Multiple conditions could be responsible for your hair falling out.
 The most common of these include:

 It is important to get an accurate diagnosis for your hair loss as soon as possible, so you can receive the most appropriate treatment and keep your condition from becoming worse.
 That is why you should book a consultation with a trichologist.